hernantz/blog/content/how-to-publish-a-pelican-site-on-github.md

 4) Now every time you regenerate you site contents and want to publish them, cd to your output directory and run git commands (like add, commit, push, etc) that will only take effect on your repo from step 1.
-Once you push your output content to your master branch of `your-github-username.github.io` Github will take some minutes to update your site with the new contents.
+Once you push your new output content to your master branch of `your-github-username.github.io`, Github will take some minutes to update your site.

 Fin.